Trademark Process: Everything You Need to Know

 The trademark application process can take up to a year.
 Note that it takes roughly 12 months for the examination to be completed, potentially longer if there are issues, minor errors, or missing documentation.

-If there is an opposition to the trademark once it is published in the Official Gazette, a period of 30 days will be given for someone to come forward with any concerns.
+If there is an opposition to the trademark once it is published, a period of 30 days will be given for someone to come forward with any concerns.
 If not, the USPTO will register the mark, and you will now have the full protection of your mark.

 Frequently Asked Questions